couchbase/sync_gateway/README.md

 # Couchbase Sync Gateway

-Gluing TouchDB (and CouchDB) to Couchbase Server
+Gluing Couchbase Lite (and TouchDB / CouchDB) to Couchbase Server

 ## About